 All suites offer air-conditioning for summer and under-floor heating for the cooler months.
 Entry to each suite is via a private courtyard and includes a dining table, two chairs and a sculptured light form.
 The bathrooms boast twin rain showers and a soaking tub with uninterrupted views of the landscape beyond.

 Children are welcome to come and stay at Amangiri, however, there are no specific child care facilities available at the hotel.

-Built around the main swimming pool, the Pavilion embraces a dramatic stone escarpment, and within this you can find the cozy Living Room, the Gallery which showcases the region's best art, jewelry and handicrafts, the Library - perfect for relaxing before or after dinner with books, games and magazines, the Dining Room, Private Dining Room and Cellar.
+Built around the main swimming pool, the Pavilion embraces a dramatic stone escarpment, and within this you can find the cosy Living Room, the Gallery which showcases the region's best art, jewelry and handicrafts, the Library - perfect for relaxing before or after dinner with books, games and magazines, the Dining Room, Private Dining Room and Cellar.